What are extensions?

 - Develop actions that can be run on hubs, whether they're ours or ones you've created.

 You can develop an extension for your continuous delivery pipeline as described in the following video.

 - Familiarize yourself with this article and the extension types already available within the Marketplace

 - Learn to build your first extension or check out our full set samples

 - Familiarize yourself with our RESTful APIs.
-If you're integrating from a 3rd party app or service, you'll also want to check out our Service Hooks
+If you're integrating from a third party app or service, you'll also want to check out our Service Hooks

-- Once your extension is ready, you'll want to package it up, publish it to the Marketplace, and we hope you'll share it with the community!
+- Once your extension is ready, you'll want to package it, publish it to the Marketplace, and then we hope you'll share it with the community!